relloyd/halfpipe/README.md

 Among other things it supports:

-* Extracting snapshots periodically
-* Extracting deltas periodically
+* Extracting snapshots and deltas periodically
 * Oracle Continuous Query Notifications to stream in real-time
 * HTTP service to start/stop/launch jobs
 * Automatic conversion of table metadata DDL